Didayolo/automl-conf-2022/README.md

-# automl-conf-2022
+# AutoML Competitions: a Meta-Learning Perspective

+### Anonymous authors

-Reproducible experiments of the paper "AutoML Competitions: a Meta-Learning Perspective"
+Reproducible experiments associated to the submission to [AutoML-Conf 2022](https://automl.cc/).